filipesiota/FilipeSiota/README.md

 -->

 ## About me
 >I'm just starting to program for the web and I'm a great explorer.
-I'm trying to discover and learn new languages both for <b>front-end<b> and <b>back-end<b>.
+I'm trying to discover and learn new languages both for **front-end** and **back-end**.

 >I'm a young high school student trying to figure out and know more about this wide world of programming.